ArxusPublic/messenger-newrelic/README.md

 }
 ```

-This can also be used via Symfony's Dependency Injection:
+This can also be used via Symfony's Dependency Injection, with no need to create any new services or change existing service's code:
 ```yaml
 services:
     # ...